PDXChinese/pdxchinese.github.io/_peeradvisors/pa_steven_niu.md

 **Category: Peer Advisor**
 **Hours/Week Available: 2-3**

 Steven is a junior at Catlin Gabel School.
 He is fascinated by neuroscience and behavioral science, and hopes to pursue a career in neurology.
-He is passionate about assisting with social work, helping people through tough times, and doing all he can to make the world a better place.
+He is passionate about helping others dealing with mental health issues and doing all he can to make the world a better place.
 Steven enjoys reading, playing D&D with friends, and sleeping.

+Steven has been tutoring middle schoolers at Catlin in math for the past few years, and has spent three summers as a camp counselor for the CREST summer camp program in the WLWV district.
+He has worked with children of all ages, regularly helps his friends get through hard times, and understands the importance of support and compassion.